Complexity Beyond Incentives: The Critical Role of Reporting Language: Results

 We use two measures of reporting accuracy.
 The first, \emph{choice accuracy}, evaluates whether a participant ultimately receives her most-preferred program (by the \emph{true} ranking) among the seats available at her turn.
 This measure enables a fair comparison between direct mechanisms and SD-CHOICE.
 In ACCURACY, there is no allocation; to create comparable choice sets, we simulate Random Priority markets using participants’ reported preferences: in each market we draw a random priority order without replacement and allocate by serial dictatorship, repeating this 100 times and averaging at the market level.\footnote{For each market of 27 participants, we run 100 independent simulations.
 In each, we draw a unique priority order (1–27) without replacement and allocate via Random Priority under reported preferences.
 For a given participant and simulation, choice accuracy equals 1 if her top reported program among the available seats at her turn matches her top true program among those same available seats.
 We then average within market.} Formally, choice accuracy equals one if the participant’s top-ranked reported program among the available set coincides with her top-ranked true program among that set.

-A potential concern is that choice accuracy may downweight errors that occur by low-priority participants.
+A potential concern is that choice accuracy may downweight errors made by low-priority participants.
 We therefore also report a cardinal measure of deviation from truthful reporting that ignores priority: the normalized Kendall distance between the submitted and true rankings over all 27 items, taking values in $[0,1]$ (0 = identical; 1 = complete reversal).\footnote{An alternative and more typical measure would be a dummy for submitting the exact truthful ranked list.
 In typical experiments with short lists (e.g., up to eight items; see \citet{Hakimov2021a}) this is informative.
-In our setting with 27 items, exact truth-telling is rare, so a dummy would discard too much information; moreover, it is by design that it can only be zero in SD-WEIGHT and SD-LEX under SEP and COMP, where interfaces do not allow for exactly truthful full rankings.} Note that Kendall Distance cannot be calculated in SD-CHOICE, as we observe only one choice per participant.
+In our setting with 27 items, exact truth-telling is rare, so a dummy would discard too much information; moreover, by design it would always equal zero in SD-WEIGHT and SD-LEX under SEP and COMP, where the interfaces cannot express the exact truthful ranking.} Note that Kendall distance cannot be calculated in SD-CHOICE, as we observe only one choice per participant.

-As Table~\ref{tab:accuracy-complexity} shows (columns 2–5 under “Choice Accuracy”), LEX preferences yield the highest accuracy across all treatments, with differences relative to SEP and COMP significant at $p<0.01$.
+As Table~\ref{tab:accuracy-complexity} shows (columns 2–5 under “Choice Accuracy”), LEX preferences yield the highest accuracy across all treatments, with differences relative to SEP and COMP significant at $p<0.01$ (two-treatment-subsample regressions, untabulated).
 For example, in ACCURACY, choice accuracy is 92.00\% in LEX but only 67.77\% in SEP and 70.38\% in COMP.
-The same pattern appears in Kendall distance: in every treatment where Kendall distance is defined, LEX has the lowest distance, significantly below SEP and COMP ($p<0.01$).
-Nonparametric tests at the market level (Kruskal–Wallis) also reject equality across preference domains ($p<0.01$).
+The same pattern appears in Kendall distance: in every treatment where Kendall distance is defined, LEX has the lowest distance, significantly below SEP and COMP ($p<0.01$, untabulated).
+Nonparametric tests at the market level (Kruskal–Wallis) also reject equality across preference domains ($p<0.01$, untabulated).

 By contrast, the ranking between SEP and COMP is not systematic and depends on the reporting interface.
 Choice accuracy and Kendall distance occasionally disagree on which of SEP or COMP performs better.
 Overall, we do not reject equality between SEP and COMP.